jay86cn/techui-vue2/README.md

 ## 📜 Update notes

+- **20230316 The core is upgraded to 1.4, and a system title component is added, as well as a lot of detailed modifications.**

-- **20230302 Development source code for mobile data screens, splicing screens, integrated into the development kit.**
+- **20230302 The development source code of mobile terminal data screen and splicing screen is integrated into the development kit.**

-- **20230225 Documentation updated in English and Traditional Chinese languages**
+- **20230225 Documentation update English and Traditional Chinese language**

-- **20230223 First release of the development kit to Gitee and Github, documentation released simultaneously**
+- **20230223 Release the development kit to Gitee and Github for the first time, and the documents are released simultaneously**